bloominstituteoftechnology/node-db1-project/queries.md

 ##STRETCH
 ## list orders grouped by customer showing the number of orders per customer. _Rattlesnake Canyon Grocery_ should have 7 orders.

+SELECT COUNT(Orders.CustomerID) as NumCustomers, CustomerName FROM Orders, Customers
+WHERE Orders.CustomerID = Customers.CustomerID
+GROUP BY Orders.CustomerID;

 ## list customers names and the number of orders per customer.
 Sort the list by number of orders in descending order. _Ernst Handel_ should be at the top with 10 orders followed by _QUICK-Stop_, _Rattlesnake Canyon Grocery_ and _Wartian Herkku_ with 7 orders each.

+SELECT COUNT(Orders.CustomerID) as NumOrders, CustomerName FROM Orders, Customers
+WHERE Orders.CustomerID = Customers.CustomerID
+GROUP BY Orders.CustomerID
+order by NumOrders desc;

 ## list orders grouped by customer's city showing number of orders per city.
 Returns 58 Records with _Aachen_ showing 2 orders and _Albuquerque_ showing 7 orders.

+Select COUNT(O.CustomerId) as NumOrders, C.City
+FROM Orders O, Customers C
+WHERE O.CustomerID = C.CustomerID
+GROUP BY C.City
+order by City asc;

 ## delete all users that have no orders.
 Should delete 17 (or 18 if you haven't deleted the record added) records.
+delete from customers
+where CustomerID NOT IN (select CustomerID from orders);